kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md

 \(a\) All potential disputes arising under contracts or solicitations with the FAA may be resolved with the consent of the parties to the dispute under this subpart.

-\(b\) Pre-disputes shall be filed with the ODRA pursuant to §17.59.
+\(b\) Pre-disputes shall be filed with the ODRA pursuant to [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.59   Filing a Pre-dispute.|§17.59]].

-\(c\) The time limitations for the filing of Protests and Contract Disputes established in §§17.15(a) and 17.27(c) will not be extended by efforts to resolve the dispute under this subpart.
+\(c\) The time limitations for the filing of Protests and Contract Disputes established in §[[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.15   Filing a protest.|§17.15]](a) and 17.27(c) will not be extended by efforts to resolve the dispute under this subpart.

 ### §17.59   Filing a Pre-dispute.